axis0047/mimicore/README.md

 It is designed for scale and developer experience, featuring **zero-downtime hot-reloading**, **upstream proxying**, **parallel execution**, **distributed caching**, and **dynamic user code execution** via WebAssembly (WASM).

-A variation of this project serves as the core for [mocc.dev](http://mocc.dev).
-This is the open-source version.

 ## ⚠️ Important Note
 I mainly work with Python and C/C++.
 Go is new to me.
 I built this with support from AI assistants and online resources.
 Since this project has **user code execution** and **API chaining**, these features can be misused.
 If you plan to run untrusted code, use caution and double-check all code for exploits.
 It is recommended to run this in a restricted environment like Docker or a hardened kernel, behind a DMZ.
 This project is intended for demonstration and testing purposes.